 PATH advocates for policies and resource commitments that address global health priorities.
 We support coalitions, provide evidence, and strengthen legislation and policies that advance health solutions that are most likely to achieve sustainable improvements in global health, whether or not they have been developed by PATH.
 The goal of this work is to create a policy environment that supports good health, particularly among the world’s most vulnerable populations.

 Throughout our advocacy efforts, we abide by all federal regulations pertaining to our status as a 501(c)(3) organization, and we comply with funder restrictions.
 In particular, we comply with all funder restrictions on the use of grant funds for lobbying, and we do not participate in any political campaigns on behalf of (or in opposition to) any candidate for public office.
-Read more about our work in advocacy.

 PATH is aware of the growing body of data on the impact of environmental degradation and climate change on our planet, particularly in the developing world.
 We recognize the importance of individual and organizational environmental responsibility in reducing this impact.